puppetlabs-toy-chest/razor-server/doc/api.md

 an entity that is affected by the command and can be queried to determine when the command has finished.

-### Create new image
+### Create new repo

-Load an image into the server
+Load an repo into the server

     {
       "name": "fedora19",
-      "image-url": "file:///tmp/Fedora-19-x86_64-DVD.iso"
+      "repo-url": "file:///tmp/Fedora-19-x86_64-DVD.iso"
     }

-Both name and image-url must be supplied
+Both name and repo-url must be supplied

-### Delete an image
+### Delete an repo

-The `delete-image` command accepts a single image name:
+The `delete-repo` command accepts a single repo name:

     {
       "name": "fedora16"